eroval/Templated-String/README.md

 # Templated-String
-A template string class which will have broader input/output than the default one
+A template string class which will have broader input/output than the default one.
+This is more of a test project.